 Will insurance pay for my lymphedema surgery?

 We spend tremendous time and effort with each patient to maximize their insurance coverage.
-Our team, led by our Patient Advocate, has a tremendous success rate in achieving insurance coverage for our patients, regardless of their ability to pay.
-Click here for more information about our Patient Advocate.
+Our team, led by our Director of Patient Advocacy, has a tremendous success rate in achieving insurance coverage for our patients, regardless of their ability to pay.
+Click here for more information about our Director of Patient Advocacy.

 Would my previous history of radiation therapy or lymph node dissection surgery prevent me from having success with lymphedema surgery?